-With showy, white flowers that bloom in summer and attractive, glossy evergreen foliage, beauty leaf trees are tropical gems that deserve their name.
-They grow slowly to a height of up to 50 feet with a lush canopy that spreads 30 to 50 feet.
-Their intense fragrance and dense shade make them highly desirable specimen trees, but as you’ll see, they aren’t suitable for most North American landscapes.
+With showy white flowers that bloom in summer, and attractive glossy evergreen foliage, beauty leaf trees are tropical gems that deserve their name.
+They grow slowly to a height of up to 50 feet (15 m.) with a lush canopy that spreads 30 to 50 feet (9 to 15 m.).
+Their intense fragrance and dense shade make them highly desirable specimen trees but, as you’ll see, they aren’t suitable for most North American landscapes.

 What is a Beauty Leaf Tree?